mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

    Figure 5.4: Topic window

-5.3 How did we vuild the `visualization package <https://github.com/mrs-brubotics/visualization_brubotics>` ?
+5.3 How did we build the `visualization package <https://github.com/mrs-brubotics/visualization_brubotics>` ?
 -------------------------------------------------------------------------------------------------------------

 We have developed a `visualization package <https://github.com/mrs-brubotics/visualization_brubotics>`__ which permits to visualize